ceejbot/polyclay-levelup/README.md

 polyclay-levelup
 ==============

-A LevelUP persistence adapter for [Polyclay](https://github.com/ceejbot/polyclay).
+A [LevelUP](https://github.com/rvagg/node-levelup) persistence adapter for [Polyclay](https://github.com/ceejbot/polyclay).
+You must specify which LevelDB implementation you'd like to use as a back end for LevelUP, such as [LevelDOWN](https://github.com/rvagg/node-leveldown/).

 [![Build Status](https://secure.travis-ci.org/ceejbot/polyclay-levelup.png)](http://travis-ci.org/ceejbot/polyclay-levelup)